 It looks pretty simple.
 Everything is pretty much run on dropdown menus.
 You pick your State or Province, fastpitch or slow pitch, gender, age group, etc. and then hit the Search button.
 The site then returns any tournaments they have that fit your search.
 (I'm presuming this site is out of Canada, by the way, because the listing asks for Province rather than State.)

 It doesn't look like there is a whole lot out there yet.
 I searched for tournaments in my home state and received no tournament listings, but hopefully that will change.
-Also, if you are into the USSSA designations that go up by single year instead of the ASA standard two years you're out of luck as well - there is no dropdown for 11U, 13U, etc.

 I hope this site gets filled with tournaments quickly.
 Finding the right tournaments for a team is always a challenge, so having a good resource that has decent information is something that's needed.
 I know that eTeamz (or whatever they're called now) has this service, but it's been a bit spotty the last couple of years.
 Hopefully an organization with some enthusiasm can make this work and become a great resource for coaches.